Christeene Vale

-Christeene Vale, known mononymously as Christeene, is an American drag queen, performance artist, singer-songwriter and rapper.
+Christeene is the stage name of Paul Soileau, an American drag queen, performance artist, singer-songwriter and rapper.
 Christeene is noted for untraditional, "terrorist drag," which features her wearing torn-up clothing, stringy matted black wigs, and heavy and smeared makeup with aims to expose hypocrisy and intolerance.

 Early life

 Christeene is a character created and performed by Paul Soileau.
 Paul grew up in Lake Charles, Louisiana.
 He attended Loyola University New Orleans.
 Following college, he lived in New York City and New Orleans.
 After Hurricane Katrina, Soileau moved to Austin, Texas.

 Career

 Christeene is Soileau's second drag character, his first being Rebecca Havemeyer, who is similar to Barry Humphries' Dame Edna.
 "When Christeene came out of me," said Soileau, "I was searching for something that had the action of a switchblade in my pocket -- a character I could really put on quickly, but affect people in a much stronger way.
 Something strong enough to channel things inside of me that needed to come out -- more aggressive things.
 When everything aligned properly, Christine [sic] kind of just appeared.
 I found the wig and went to town...
 Both characters speak honestly from within me, but Christeene addresses issues that Rebecca does not.
 There's a lot of political and social commentary going on.
 It allows me to try to process and understand me, Paul -- as a queer, a Southern boy.
 Someone understanding my environment and my own social realms.
 I can push it out through this Christeene character."

 Christeene's first public appearance was at Camp Camp, a queer open-mic show in Austin, Texas.
 In 2011, Christeene was a resident at the CentralTrak Artist Residency in Dallas, TX.

-For his debut album Waste Up, Kneez Down, Christeene started a successful Kickstarter campaign, meeting her goal of $10,000.

 Christeene contributed to the 2012 art magazine Satanica, which was printed in a limited edition of 350 copies.
 Other contributors included Bruce La Bruce and Michael Alig.